camdendotlol/camdendotlol/README.md

 I love to learn new things and challenge myself with new concepts and technologies in each project.
 Some of my portfolio repos contain notes on things I learned while working on the project.

-In my spare time, I explore exciting and exotic languages like Rust, Haskell, and Racket, which have taught me a lot of concepts that transfer to JavaScript/TypeScript, like functional programming, OOP, generics, and closures.
+In my spare time, I explore exciting and exotic languages like Rust, Haskell, and Common Lisp, which have taught me a lot of concepts that transfer to JavaScript/TypeScript, like functional programming, OOP, generics, and closures.

 Here are direct links to each of my projects:
 https://chromapoll.xyz